stpettersens/cruise-technical-task/README.md

 #### Deploying

-* Set the external IP or domain for the api server in `data/apihost.json`.
+* Set the external IP or domain for the API server:
-> {"host":"http host here","port":8081,"origin":8080}
+> `npm run configure`

 * Install deployment dependencies for app.
 > `npm install`